A3PO/Project1-Cyber/README/README.md

 - Manage ELK container ports
 - Enable the Docker Service

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
+The following screenshot displays the result of running `sudo docker ps -a` after successfully configuring the ELK instance.

 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)